Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 * Disadvantages of lazy STM

 The most visible disadvantage of this approach is the runtime has to undertake the overhead of maintaining a separate data structure for buffering.
-The performance will be slower because in most of the case writes might be unncessarily buffered.
+The performance will be slower because in most of the case writes might be unnecessarily buffered.
 And as Dr. Sergey notes in his paper too:
 ```
 As any analogy, ours should not be taken verbatim: on the one
 hand, there are indeed issues in concurrency, which seem to be